Tempo (bus rapid transit): Planning

-Construction
+Construction and service

 Route 1R was eliminated on June 26, 2016 to allow for construction.
 Route 1 was changed to run only between Downtown Oakland and San Leandro station; new routes 6 and 10 were created to serve the Downtown Oakland–Berkeley and San Leandro–Bay Fair segments.
 Groundbreaking was held in August 2016.
 The project was funded by a mix of local, state, and federal funds; major sources included Federal Transit Administration Small Starts (31%), Regional Measure 2 bridge tolls (24%), AC Transit (10%), and Alameda County Measure B/Measure BB sales tax (9.2%).

 The service was branded Tempo in July 2020, with the service numbered 1T.
 Route 1T service began on August 9, 2020, with local route 1 eliminated.
 Tempo was fare-free for the first 90 days of service; fare collection started on November 9, 2020.
 The total cost of the project was $232 million.

+On March 31, 2023, overnight service was curtailed to City Center (northbound) and 14th Street (southbound) due to street closures in downtown Oakland.
+On August 6 of the same year, late-night trips (after 9 pm) were also truncated in the same way.
+In 2024, a "quick build" project by AC Transit and the City of Oakland added delineator posts, pavement markings, and signage between 14th Avenue and 107th Avenue in response to safety concerns.
+Speed cushions to discourage motorists from illegally driving in the bus lanes were also planned.

 A 2016 AC Transit study of potential improvements to major corridors proposed extensions of the Downtown Oakland–San Leandro corridor to Emeryville via West Grand Avenue, and to Bay Fair station via East 14th Street.

+Station list

+Note: Bold indicates frequent bus route service.